webauthnai/Web-Man/README.md

 - 🧪 **[webauthn.io](https://webauthn.io)** - Official FIDO testing
 - ⭐ **[webauthn.me](https://webauthn.me)** - Community test suite

-## 🔐 How Passkeys Work in WebMan
+## 🔐 How Passkeys Work in WebWidow

 ### The DogTag System Explained

-WebMan's **DogTag** system revolutionizes how passkeys work by providing a visual, intuitive interface for managing your digital identities:
+WebWidow's **DogTag** system revolutionizes how passkeys work by providing a visual, intuitive interface for managing your digital identities:

 #### 🪪 **What is a DogTag?**
 Think of a DogTag as your **digital identity card** that contains: